kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 Note that in that case the layers will be cut off if they are partially outside the image canvas.
 To export the entire layer, leave this setting enabled.

+When batch editing, you may want to disable this procedure as the image will be resized to the last processed layer's dimensions.

 ### Adding Custom Procedures <a name="Adding-Custom-Procedures"></a>